Italy: letter of reminder for unpaid tolls

 • the date

-Experience has shown that it can take up to 4 weeks to receive a reply.
+Experience has shown that a reply can take up to 4 weeks.

 Can I appeal against a toll demand?